Vileness

 Jubilees 16:9

-And, behold, it was commanded and engraven concerning all his seed, on the heavenly tablets, to remove them and root them out, and to execute judgment upon them like the judgment of Sodom, and to leave no seed of the man on earth on the day of condemnation.
+And it was commanded and written down concerning all of Lot’s descendants on the heavenly tablets—to remove them, uproot them, and carry out judgment against them like the judgment of Sodom, leaving no descendant of the man on earth when the day of condemnation comes.

 This chart shows who was alive in the year 2048.